Renormalization flow for the 2D nonlinear stochastic heat equation: pointwise statistics and universality: Introduction

+This choice of spatial smoothing is a matter of convenience.
+Thanks to the universality in \cref{thm:universal-informal} below, one could work equally well with a smooth, compactly-supported mollifier, or one that decays sufficiently rapidly at infinity.

-As $\rho\to 0$, $\dif W^\rho$ approaches a space-time white noise.
-In general, stochastic heat equations with multiplicative space-time white noise are not well-posed in spatial dimension greater than $1$.
-In spatial dimension $2$, weakening the noise by a logarithmic factor yields interesting limits for the SPDE solution as $\rho\to 0$.
+As $\rho\to0$, $\dif W^{\rho}$ approaches a space-time white noise.
+In general, stochastic heat equations with multiplicative space-time white noise are not well-posed in dimension greater than $1$.
+In spatial dimension $2$, weakening the noise by a logarithmic factor yields interesting limits as $\rho\to0$.
 This reflects the self-similarity, or ``criticality,'' of the equation in two dimensions.
-Given $\tau \geq 0$ and $\rho > 0$, we define
+We define